 They contain the common man’s history, the kind that will never be written on books but on faded memories of an aging generation–the travels of the Filipino people throughout the metropolis, the rebel who dared to run away from home so that he could live in an infested city of dreams, the vendor who hops from one bus to the next selling orange candy.

 The bus companies have designed their tickets according to their generation’s aesthetic sensibilities and worldviews.
 Through these tickets you will see the Filipino’s preference for bright colors, the predominance of the Catholic faith in Philippine society reflected in slogans like “In God We Trust,” and the warm and charming disposition of the Filipino people etched as a simple smiley.
-These kinds of art might never find their way into exhibits, but they are part of real life, real, honest to goodness, real life.
+This kind of art might never find their way into exhibits, but they are part of real life.

 Materials: